GerlechJen/Mapping_Earthquakes/README.md

 d3.json("https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson").then(function(data)
 ```

 The center of our map is the geographic center of the United States with coordinates [39.5, -98.5], and default layer streets.
-Aside the streets layer, The outdoors and satelliteStreets map styles were also used on the map.
+Aside the streets layer, The outdoors and satelliteStreets map styles were also added to the map.
 We assign a tileLayer method to a variable 'streets"
 The earthquake data has the geometry object type Point.